0l1v3rr/trello-clone/CONTRIBUTING.md

 If there's an issue you want to fix or develop, or if you've submitted an issue as a feature request and want to work on the solution:

+1. Write a comment under the issue that you would like to work on it, so I can assign you the issue
-1. Fork this repository
+2. Fork this repository
-2. Clone your fork
+3. Clone your fork
-3. Start working on your changes
+4. Start working on your changes
-4. Commit and push your changes
+5. Commit and push your changes
-5. Open a Pull Request with your changes
+6. Open a Pull Request with your changes

 ### Other ways